Living Inside the Postcard

 I took many photographs that day.

-Every time I look at it now, I feel the same quiet gratitude.
-Not because the moment was dramatic, but because life had gently carried me from seeing a simple postcard… to standing inside that very image, to living inside the postcard itself.
+And every time I look at them now, I feel that same quiet joy and gratitude — not because the moment was dramatic, but because life had gently carried me from seeing a simple postcard… to standing inside that very image.